Patterson (radio series): Episode five

 Patterson begins writing a book, seemingly to avoid being in the bedroom with Melissa.
-She reads the manuscript and learns he has put aside his long-mooted volume on the dwarf in Shakepeare in favour of soft porn, written under the pseudonym of R.K.
+She reads the manuscript and learns he has put aside his long-mooted volume on the dwarf in Shakespeare in favour of soft porn, written under the pseudonym of R.K.
 Misty.
 She also discovers the main protagonists of Naked and Magnificent are called Patterson and Melissa.
 She is annoyed, primarily, she says, because he is writing this vile stuff when he should be in the bedroom doing it.
 Mary tells him that Misty has delegated his midday class on the works of Lawrence to him but has neglected to specify, which Lawrence - D.H. or T.E.
 It is somewhat academic, as Cuthbertson won't allow him to borrow books on either.
 All the while, Bannerji keeps pestering him.
 Misty finally solves the mystery of the author - it turns out to be Lawrence Durrell and hands him a new protégée in the form of Valerie Candle, a nubile American writing a thesis on sex in John Donne.
 He invites the Pattersons to a dinner party.
 With his promotion prospects due to be discussed, Andrew is forced to do a deal with Jane, mending a fence in return for her company for the evening.
 At the party, the professor secretes Patterson into the broom closet and tells him he knows all about his book and demands to see it.
 Patterson is panicked until he realises Misty isn't referring to his erotic fiction but the Shakespeare book.
 Cuthbertson turns up unexpectedly, drunk and accusing Patterson of being an adulterer and a pervert, so Jane leaves to escort him home.
 Patterson and Valerie also leave early and she drives him back to her room.

 Episode six

 Patterson returns to Melissa's at 3.00am, drunk.
-She doesn't believe he spent the entire evening at Misty's.
+She does not believe he spent the entire evening at Misty's.
 She is also suspicious when he is eager to get into work the following morning.
 She then reveals he talked in his sleep, apparently while dreaming of having sex with Valerie.
 Later in his office, Misty asks him to meet him in secret at midday and Valerie suggests going away for the weekend together, an offer which Patterson readily accepts.
 Misty turns up for the meeting in disguise.
 He reveals he is threatened by a coup led by Smithson in Linguistics and is considering rotating his job as head of department with Amy Spade.
 Patterson returns to Melissa's to find himself locked out and replaced by none other than Smithson.
 His reaction is to get drunk and depressed with Victor.
 In a state of intoxication, they head back to Patterson's house and break in.
 Victor finds a Luger in the drawer which Patterson fires by accident at another intruder.
 It turns out to a policeman, Inspector Firestone.
 Jane returns and gets the inspector to arrest the pair of them, along with Misty and Bannerji who turn up unexpectedly.